catalinmiron/generator-webfactory-open-source/generators/app/templates/_README.md

 ## Credits, Copyright and License ##

-This bundle was started at webfactory GmbH, Bonn.
+This project was started at webfactory GmbH, Bonn.

 - <http://www.webfactory.de>
 - <http://twitter.com/webfactory>